acemod/ACE3/documentation/framework/huntIR-framework.md

 ---
 layout: wiki
 title: HuntIR Framework
-description: Explains how to add HuntIR support to your weapons.
+description: Explains how to add HuntIR support to a weapon.
 group: framework
 order: 5
 parent: wiki